 Eat leftovers, but repurpose them into a new meal.
 Not everyone is a fan of leftovers, so instead of dealing with groans from your family, repurpose leftovers into something new.
 I love this creamy turkey soup, because you can use day old (clearance-priced) bread (gluten-free or regular depending on your dietary need), plus leftover veggies from another dish.
-Another one of our go-to leftover meals is chicken tacos.
+Another one of our go-to leftover meals is rotisserie chicken tacos.

-Utilize your freezer.
 Freezer meal cooking is super popular, and for good reason!
 Doubling your recipe and cooking in batches means more food in less time.
 Save time, save money.

 Rotating Family Favourites